sudhanshuvlog/GFG-Devops16/Live Session-Summary/week-3/day-1.md

 ### Basic Docker Commands

 - **docker inspect <container_name>** - This command will allow you to inspect a container.
 It will give you detailed information about the container such as the IP address, the volumes, the environment variables, etc.
-- **docker exec -it <container_name> bash** - This command will allow you to enter a running container and run commands inside of it with the help of bash program.
+- **docker exec -it <container_name> bash** - This command will allow you to execute bash program inside your container, you can also run any other program like date, python3 etc.
-- **docker run -it -p 80:80 -v /local_dir:/container_dir <image_name>** - This command will allow you to run a container with the help of an image.
-The -it flag will allow you to run the container in interactive mode.
-The -p flag will allow you to map the port of the container to the port of the host machine.
-The -v flag will allow you to map a local directory to a directory inside of the container.
-This is useful for mounting volumes.
+- **docker run -it -p 80:80 -v /local_dir:/container_dir <image_name>** - This command will allow you to run a container with the given image.
+The `-it` flag will allow you to run the container in interactive mode with a terminal.
+The `-p` flag will allow you to map the port of the container to the port of the host machine.
+The `-v` flag will allow you to mount a local directory/volume to a directory inside your container.
 So we can have a persistent storage for our containers.
 - **docker cp <container_name>:<container_dir> <local_dir>** - This command will allow you to copy files from a container to your local machine.
 - **docker cp <local_dir> <container_name>:<container_dir>** - This command will allow you to copy files from your local machine to a container.